 Diversification is the fundamental tool to deal with our problem.
-But we need to analyze it thoroughly and step outside the box of classic portfolio construction to make it work really effectively.
+But we need to look at it with a set of fresh eyes and step outside the box of classic portfolio construction to make it work effectively.

-The basic premise for building a diversified portfolio is that uncorrelated or – better yet – negatively correlated assets and strategies will add up to produce higher risk-adjusted returns and lower drawdowns in bear markets.
+The basic premise for building a diversified portfolio is that uncorrelated assets and strategies will add up to produce higher risk-adjusted returns and lower drawdowns in bear markets.

-The simplest model of diversification, the classic 60/40 (equity/treasury bonds) portfolio is quite vulnerable and does not solve our problems, because it relies largely on the protective qualities of bonds and most of its risk is concentrated in the more volatile equities.
-While that diversification has worked quite well historically whenever equities led the bear market, the opposite is not true.
+The simplest model of diversification, the classic 60/40 (equity/treasury bonds) portfolio, is vulnerable and is unlikely to solve our problem, because it relies largely on the protective qualities of bonds and most of its risk is concentrated in the more volatile equities.
+While the 60/40 diversification has worked quite well historically whenever equities led the bear market, the opposite is not true.
 Equities were not usually good hedges for bond “tail events”.

 The secular decline in interest rates for the last 35 years is a key reason why a traditional 60/40 stocks and bonds portfolio has historically worked well for investors.
 As interest rates have hit a natural bottom around 0%, that premise may not hold in the future and the next decline might be bond led – resulting in a badly diversified classic portfolio.

-We now want to improve on that conventionally diversified portfolio, because classic diversification between different asset classes has limited use as correlations tend to go up during a bear market and many assets go down together.
+We can still improve on that conventionally diversified portfolio, because classic diversification between different asset classes has limited use as correlations tend to go up during a bear market and many assets go down together.

-What we are looking for are a group of assets and strategies that act as true diversifiers, meaning that they historically deliver low correlations in declining markets and long term positive returns.
-These assets will play a special role in our portfolio, specifically when our market regime analysis signals us that we are in a bear market.
+What we are looking to add to our portfolio are a group of assets and strategies that act as true diversifiers, meaning that they historically deliver low correlations in declining markets and long-term positive returns.
+These assets will play a special role in our portfolio, specifically once our market regime analysis signals us that we are in a bear market.

 True diversification assets

-- Rental Real Estate – a recent paper shows actual ownership of real estate including rent to have returns on par with equities.
-These returns are uncorrelated, whereas REITs show a much higher correlation to equities in bear markets – their liquidity and low cost still makes them a central element of any global asset portfolio.
+Rental Real Estate – a recent paper shows actual ownership of real estate including rent to have returns on par with equities.
+These returns are largely uncorrelated, whereas REITs show a much higher correlation to equities in bear markets – the better liquidity and low cost still makes REITs a central element of any global asset portfolio.

 True diversification strategies

-A large part of their value stems from the fact that they are market direction agnostic and/or incorporate dynamic allocations according to market regimes as part of the strategy.
+A large part of the value these strategy bring to the table stems from the fact that they are market direction agnostic and/or incorporate dynamic allocations according to market regimes as part of the strategy.
 By adaptively allocating to different parts of our portfolio in line with the current market regime, we will try to improve on this inherent feature starting in part 3.

-What differentiates hedging from the forms of diversification we have discussed until now is that it costs money, much like paying for insurance – we usually cannot expect a positive return over the long term from a hedging strategy.
+What differentiates hedging from the forms of diversification we have discussed until now is that it costs money, much like paying for insurance – we usually cannot expect a positive return over the long-term from a hedging strategy.
 As compensation for a negative expected return we gain a more or less certain negative correlation to certain assets in our portfolio.
 Hedges can be structured to provide guaranteed protection, a correlation of -1 (they will completely compensate all movements of a portfolio´s asset) at predefined levels of decline – for a price.
-Several papers have analyzed different possibilities for tail-risk protection and the associated costs.
+I looked at several papers that analyzed different possibilities for tail-risk protection and the associated costs.

 In general, I´m skeptical of the value-add hedges can give when implemented all the time.
 It is often simpler and more effective to reduce exposure to risky assets or to only allocate to hedges at specific times.

-In “Still Not Cheap: Portfolio Protection in Calm Markets“ AQR highlights the prohibitive cost of using index put options for portfolio protection (the most straight-forward way to insure your portfolio) – even when volatility is low and put options are cheap.
-In fact, the costs are so high, that the opposite strategy – shorting volatility – has been shown to be very profitable over the long term and is a cornerstone of my portfolio – albeit closely correlated to equities and prone to severe drawdowns in bear markets.
+In “Still Not Cheap: Portfolio Protection in Calm Markets“ AQR highlights the prohibitively high cost of using index put options for portfolio protection (the most straight-forward way to insure your portfolio) – even when volatility is low and put options are cheap.
+In fact, the costs are so high, that the opposite strategy – shorting volatility by selling index put options – has been shown to be very profitable over the long term and has become a cornerstone of my portfolio – albeit closely correlated to equities and prone to severe drawdowns in bear markets.